KingAnointing/blog.KingAnointingX/blog/2022-12-18-container-images-sign-for-trust-assurance.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/verify-signing-images-author.jpg`} alt="verify signing images author"/>
 </picture>

-You know how to sign and verify container images now, but thats now all, we also have another signing option called keyless, this process uses OIDC(authentication) to sign container images.
+You know how to sign and verify container images now, but that's now all, we also have another signing option called keyless, this process uses OIDC(authentication) to sign container images.

-The idea of keyless is to peg to users identity, so you can sign your container images using github authentication or other OIDC authenticator, this process is not in production yet, you can check cosign repo for more details.
+The idea of keyless is to peg image signing to users identity, so you can sign your container images using github authentication or other OIDC authenticator.

+This process is not in production yet, you can check the cosign repo for more <a href="https://github.com/sigstore/cosign/" target ="_blank">details</a>.

-Signing with keyless is not also advsable on a private repo, infact its also disabled on github, because artifacts from keyless signed images are published on a transparent log where everyone can see.
+Signing with keyless is not also advisable on a private repo, infact it has been disabled by github.

+Because artifacts from keyless signed images are published on a transparent log(rekor) where everyone can see.

-But why would you ever need to sign using keyless?
+But why would you ever need to sign using the keyless method?

-- compromised keys in the long run
+- your key can be compromised in the long run
 - not so good in the scalable viewpoint

-Well thats all on the signing process, lets jump into to the signed image enforcement for users of who uses orchestrators like kubernetes
+Well that's all on the signing process, let's jump into the signed image enforcement for users who uses orchestrator like kubernetes

 ## Signed Image Policy Enforcement on Kubernetes